-Every employer knows to expect a certain amount of turnover among its staff.
+Every employer knows to expect a certain amount of turnover among their team.
 Whatever the circumstances, when there is a break in active service or employment ends, an essential payroll task is to ensure employees are properly paid and a Record of Employment issued.
 Meeting all of the related employment standards, withholding and reporting requirements is no easy task.

 Let’s start with the information needed before payroll can begin this work.
 Above all else, payroll must understand the circumstances behind the leaving.